Flora (film): Plot

 In the spring of 1929, a team of student botanists arrive in an uncharted forest somewhere in North America on expedition to chart the native flora.
 The students arrive to find their professor absent and their food supplies destroyed.
-After a day of waiting for the his return, they begin a search to find the missing professor.
+After a day of waiting for his return, they begin a search to find the missing professor.
 The professor is found deceased, wearing a gas mask, at a nearby abandoned mining town.
 Gradually, some of the students begin falling ill to an unknown pathogen.

-The professor's protégé, Matsudaira Basho, is able to deduce from the complete absence of animal life in the region that the pathogen may be an endophyte present in the local plant life and transmitted by consumption or plants or through inhalation of pollen.
-In light of the lack of food supplies, the students embark on a trek through the forest to reach a railway where they might be able to rendezvous with a monthly train that is scheduled to pass by in several days time.
+The professor's protégé, Matsudaira Basho, Matt to the other students, is able to deduce from the complete absence of animal life in the region that the pathogen may be an endophyte present in the local plant life and transmitted by consumption of plants or through inhalation of pollen.
+In light of the lack of food supplies, the students embark on a trek through the forest to reach a railway where they might be able to rendezvous with a monthly train that is scheduled to pass by in several days' time.
 The students prepare foods from local plant material by boiling the harvest in order to render them non-pathogenic and create biohazard suits with gas masks to prevent infection.

-Along the journey, all but one of the students falls ill to the pathogen.
-She arrives at the railway and sees the train coming.
+Along the journey, the students begin to fall ill to the pathogen.
+The survivors notice a pine forest in the distance from an overlook and identify that pine needles carry an antigen that may protect them from the other local plant life.
+As they make their way to the forest, Avis, the team's nurse, falls behind and collapses due to a hole in her breathing apparatus.
+Matt notices this and returns to her, but this separates him from Ora and Haviland, the only other remaining members of the team.
+Haviland convinces Ora to push forward to the forest in the hope that Matt will find them there.

+Matt meanwhile stumbles into an area filled with hammocks and meets a little girl.
+Both turn out to be hallucinations.
+Matt also hallucinates other deceased members of the team.
+Ora and Haviland hear him blowing his whistle and Haviland sets out to find him, forcing Ora to stay as he knows she's exhausted.
+He promises to be back by morning and he appears shortly after she wakes, carrying Matt.
+Haviland is maskless, having given his to Matt who he discovered without one.
+He passes and Ora nurses Matt back to health and they set out again, having lost a day.
+Matt stops and takes his mask off, but forces Ora to keep hers on.
+He reveals he is staying, as he knows he is slowing her down and she now has only two days to reach the train.
+She protests but he is able to convince her that she must survive to get back to the university and return with help, so that they are able to study and then understand this organism.